3rd Annual First Responder Paws Therapy Dog Award

 The Award

-The winner of the first-ever, annual First Responder Paws Therapy Dog Award will receive the following prize:
+The winner of the third annual First Responder Paws Therapy Dog Award will receive the following prize:

 - Free national publicity, including a feature blog that reaches more than 100,000 people on social media and a press release announcing the news